Katie Broome |

 You’ll use the Southwest app to stream free movies, shows, and live TV, including channels like HGTV, NBC, and ESPN.

-Costco and Sam’s Club often knock 10% off the price of a Southwest Airlines gift card, selling a $500 e-gift card for only $449.99.
-With the Costco offer, you can buy up to five at a time; Sam’s Club only lets you buy three.
+Sam’s Club often knocks 10% off the price of a Southwest Airlines gift card, selling a $500 eGift card for only $449.99.
+You can buy up to three cards at a time at Sam’s Club.

 Never miss a flash sale again by following Southwest Airlines on Facebook.
 You’ll get a Facebook notification when they post a new sale.
 Way better than sifting through countless emails.